 4. What other network automation or upgrades should be considered?

 Event-driven, declarative automation, or orchestration, should be considered instead of an imperative approach.
 The latter still has a significant amount of human element involved, which may prevent the organization from realizing the true benefits of automation.
-When managed by an orchestration solution like AppViewX AUTOMATION+, the system is self-supporting and needs very little manual prodding, giving engineers and administrators the leeway to focus on strategic tasks.
+When managed by an orchestration solution like AppViewX ADC+, the system is self-supporting and needs very little manual prodding, giving engineers and administrators the leeway to focus on strategic tasks.

 The key to overcoming any hurdle is data.
-Data-driven solutions such as AUTOMATION+ continuously generates contextual data in an easily interpretable form, which the data center personnel can analyze and make informed decisions.
+Data-driven solutions such as ADC+ continuously generates contextual data in an easily interpretable form, which the data center personnel can analyze and make informed decisions.
 This is especially helpful when planning for vulnerability mitigation and upgrades, where predictive analysis plays a major role.

 5. Are there other steps organizations should take to upgrade their networks ahead of the next pandemic?

 Networks could be made more accessible to application and security teams.
 The way networks are today, only people with specialized skills can manage and manipulate them.
-AUTOMATION+ simplifies IT infrastructure and makes networks more agile and accessible by abstracting the underlying network functions.
+ADC+ simplifies IT infrastructure and makes networks more agile and accessible by abstracting the underlying network functions.
 This facilitates both network and other teams to bring a network object to its desired state without worrying about the underlying technicalities, or the “how.”
 Why is this essential?
 Because if (God forbid!) a pandemic strikes again, and employees are forced to work from home again, and during that time, if an application goes down, it shouldn’t end up as yet another ticket in the network engineer’s queue.
 Such disruptions can potentially halt business continuity itself, and needs to be dealt with at an expedited pace – which is possible only if other teams either work together or solve it themselves.
-AUTOMATION+ also provides self-servicing and collaboration in networks, which are going to be imperative at a business level in the coming days.
+ADC+ also provides self-servicing and collaboration in networks, which are going to be imperative at a business level in the coming days.